ELKI

-ELKI (for Environment for DeveLoping KDD-Applications Supported by Index-Structures) is a data mining (KDD, knowledge discovery in databases) software framework developed for use in research and teaching.
-It was originally at the database systems research unit of Professor Hans-Peter Kriegel at the Ludwig Maximilian University of Munich, Germany, and now continued at the Technical University of Dortmund, Germany.
+ELKI (Environment for Developing KDD-Applications Supported by Index-Structures) is a data mining (KDD, knowledge discovery in databases) software framework developed for use in research and teaching.
+It was originally created by the database systems research unit at the Ludwig Maximilian University of Munich, Germany, led by Professor Hans-Peter Kriegel.
+The project has continued at the Technical University of Dortmund, Germany.
 It aims at allowing the development and evaluation of advanced data mining algorithms and their interaction with database index structures.

 Description

 The ELKI framework is written in Java and built around a modular architecture.
-Most currently included algorithms belong to clustering, outlier detection and database indexes.
+Most currently included algorithms perform clustering, outlier detection, and database indexes.
 The object-oriented architecture allows the combination of arbitrary algorithms, data types, distance functions, indexes, and evaluation measures.
 The Java just-in-time compiler optimizes all combinations to a similar extent, making benchmarking results more comparable if they share large parts of the code.
 When developing new algorithms or index structures, the existing components can be easily reused, and the type safety of Java detects many programming errors at compile time.

+ELKI is a free tool for analyzing data, mainly focusing on finding patterns and unusual data points without needing labels.
+It's written in Java and aims to be fast and able to handle big datasets by using special structures.
+It's made for researchers and students to add their own methods and compare different algorithms easily.

-ELKI has been used in data science for example to cluster sperm whale codas, phoneme clustering, for anomaly detection in spaceflight operations, for bike sharing redistribution, and traffic prediction.
+ELKI has been used in data science to cluster sperm whale codas, for phoneme clustering, for anomaly detection in spaceflight operations, for bike sharing redistribution, and traffic prediction.

 Objectives

 The university project is developed for use in teaching and research.
 The source code is written with extensibility and reusability in mind, but is also optimized for performance.
 The experimental evaluation of algorithms depends on many environmental factors and implementation details can have a large impact on the runtime.
 ELKI aims at providing a shared codebase with comparable implementations of many algorithms.

 As research project, it currently does not offer integration with business intelligence applications or an interface to common database management systems via SQL.
 The copyleft (AGPL) license may also be a hindrance to an integration in commercial products; nevertheless it can be used to evaluate algorithms prior to developing an own implementation for a commercial product.
 Furthermore, the application of the algorithms requires knowledge about their usage, parameters, and study of original literature.
-The audience are students, researchers, data scientists, and software engineers.
+The audience is students, researchers, data scientists, and software engineers.